Learning how to make a slip knot is usually the first thing you do when you start to crochet.

 - Step 3 – Hooking The Yarn

-Hold the hook in your right hand, then place the tail of yarn between your index finger and thumb of your left hand.
+Hold the hook in your right hand, then place the tail of the yarn (short end) between your index finger and thumb of your left hand.

 Use your other fingers (on your left hand) to hold the end of the yarn that is attached to the ball.